cc-archive/openhome/README.md

 1. Env vars

 * PORT: set this to the desired port to have the server listen on.
-* CONFIG: set this to the path of the local config file to use (overrides its default location, see below).

 2. Local config file

-Default location: `config/local.json`
+Default location: `config.json`

 Not in version control.
 This file is where you should store any local settings or (importantly) secret keys.
 See "Required configuration" below.

-3. Production config file

-Default location: `config/prod.json`

-Only loaded if the `NODE_ENV` env var is set to `production`.

-4. Default config file
+3. Default config file

-Default location: ``config/default.json`
+Default location: ``config-defaults.json`

 Check out this file to see all the config settings you can tweak.